Qumode-Based Variational Quantum Eigensolver for Molecular Excited States: Applications

 where $\{ \HQCoeff{j} (R) \}$ are scalar coefficients that depend on the H--H bond distance $R$. \cite{Colless2018spectra,cianci2024subspacesearchquantumimaginarytime} SNAP-displacement ansatze are parametrized to represent the Pauli words introduced by Eq.~(\ref{eq: h2_qubit_ham}), including $Z \otimes \EYE $, $\EYE \otimes Z$, $Z \otimes Z$, and $X \otimes X$.
 Using $N_d = 4$, we achieve losses of the order of $ 1 \times 10^{-13} $, or smaller.
 With these ansatze, we have applied the QSS-VQE method, described in \Sec{\ref{sec: subspace_vqe_qumode}}, to obtain the lower three stationary states of the dihydrogen molecule.

 As shown in \Fig{\ref{fig: h2mol_ssvqe_en_snap_nd4}}, energies from the subspace VQE reproduce the exact energies found by diagonalization for the ground and first two excited states of $\text{H}_2$ at different H--H bond distances.
 The circuit depth for the ansatz is $D = 4$ and the weight parameters for the cost function are $\textbf{w} = ( 1.0, 0.9, 0.8 )$.
-We evaluated the performance of QSS-VQE relative to qubit-based approaches by comparing energy errors as a function of the H--H bond distance, including benchmarks against SSQITE, SSVQE, and VQD (see Fig.~\ref{fig: h2mol_sum_en_error}).
+The number of parameters was 20, which were optimized using the BFGS algorithm in SciPy. \cite{2020SciPy-NMeth} We evaluated the performance of QSS-VQE relative to qubit-based approaches by comparing energy errors as a function of the H--H bond distance, including benchmarks against SSQITE, SSVQE, and VQD (see Fig.~\ref{fig: h2mol_sum_en_error}).
 The comparison is based on the average absolute energy error $\Delta$ across the three lowest stationary states, defined as:

 The qubit-based subspace VQE and VQD algorithms employed a BFGS optimizer within a noiseless simulator.
 In contrast, the subspace QITE algorithm, which does not use a classical optimizer, relies on McLachlan’s variational principle to evolve the system and minimize the energy.
-All qubit-based methods utilized a two-layer TwoLocal ansatz incorporating tunable $R_x$ and $R_y$ single-qubit rotation gates.
+All qubit-based methods utilized a two-layer TwoLocal ansatz incorporating tunable $R_x$ and $R_y$ single-qubit rotation gates, which means a total of four parameters were optimized.
+All of the iterations were chosen to be up to 100, considering the practical near-term quantum computing resources.
 As shown in Fig.~\ref{fig: h2mol_sum_en_error}, the qumode-based QSS-VQE, along with the qubit-based subspace VQE and VQD methods, achieved lower energy errors than the qubit-based subspace QITE.
 All methods reached chemical accuracy across the range of bond distances considered.